AG, lawmakers monitoring college refund plans

 Some private colleges have already announced plans for room and board refunds or credits.
 Clark University in Worcester is giving students the choice between a refund or credit for their prorated room and board charges; Boston's Emerson College is refunding graduating students and applying credits to the accounts of continuing students so they can use them for future charges; and Mount Holyoke College in South Hadley plans to post, by Friday, a $3,450 credit to the accounts of students in campus housing who moved off-campus by March 20.

-Roy said room and board charges make up significant portions of campus budgets — at Smith College in Northampton, where the financial services office is determining a process for prorated refunds, Roy said room and board accounts for 16.5% of the budget.
+Roy said room and board charges make up significant portions of campus budgets -- at Smith College in Northampton, where the financial services office is determining a process for prorated refunds, Roy said room and board accounts for 16.5 percent of the budget.
 At Amherst College, he said, it's 9 percent.

 He said policymakers "have to be mindful of the financial stress" this situation will put on some schools.